xvictoriajordan/Crafting_DH/Week 3/2019-05-27-week-3-fail-log.md

 * After starting fresh and re-doing all the code (I was getting too mixed up and decided a fresh start would be better) I finally did it!
 [This annotation](https://hyp.is/RBLjsmEnEeipk4f1oHw-Gw/workbook.craftingdigitalhistory.ca/module-2/Exercises/) describes this moment very well!
 * Skipped on exercise 5 as I did not want to sign up for a twitter account.
 I did read through the exercise and it seems really interesting what you can do with the information gathered.
 * On exercise 6, and the install for ImageMagick is not working.
 I have tried what others have suggested in the chat but nothing so far.
 I think I will log out then back into DHBox and see if it works.
+* Asked the group if they knew how to fix my issue above and it turns out for the `apt-get update` I had to put `sudo` in front of it.
+Everything downlaoded smooth from there.
+* Exercise 6 was interesting, comparing the two documents (texts from the image), both had some pros and cons.
+It was just really cool to see the text being somewhat written out!